assimp/assimp-docs/source/usage/use_the_lib.rst

 - Only the STEP-based encoding is supported.
 IFCZIP and IFCXML are not (but IFCZIP can simply be unzipped to get a STEP file).
 - The importer leaves vertex coordinates untouched, but applies a global scaling to the root transform to convert from whichever unit the IFC file uses to <i>metres</i>.
-- If multiple geometric representations are provided, the choice which one to load is based on how expensive a representation seems to be in terms of import time.
+- If multiple geometric representations are provided, the choice of which one to load is based on how expensive a representation seems to be in terms of import time.
 The loader also avoids representation types for which it has known deficits.
 - Not supported are arbitrary binary operations (binary clipping is implemented, though).
 - Of the various relationship types that IFC knows, only aggregation, containment and material assignment are resolved and mapped to